WebDevBernard/ICBC_E-Stamp_Tool/README.md

 python -m auto_py_to_exe
 ```

 3. In the GUI, select the script location under `/py/icbc_e-stamp_tool.py`.
+Change settings to `One File` and leave settings to `Console Based`.
 Browse Icon in `/py/icon.ico`.
 Now select
    `Convert .PY To .EXE`

-4. Open the folder where the exe was created and add a desktop shortcut for "icbc_e-stamp_tool.exe".

-5. In Microsoft Edge, open settings at `edge://settings/downloads`:
+4. In Microsoft Edge, open settings at `edge://settings/downloads`:

    - Set downloads to "C:\Users\\<your_username>\Downloads"
    - Toggle off "Ask me what to do with each download".

 ## Usage

-After processing a Policy Centre transaction, double-click the "icbc_e-stamp_tool.exe - Shortcut".
-This will create a
-folder on your desktop called "ICBC E-Stamp Copies" with the stamped policy documents.
+After processing a Policy Centre transaction, double-click “icbc_e-stamp_tool.exe”.
+This will create a folder named “ICBC E-Stamp Copies” in the same location as the executable file, containing the stamped policy documents.

-The "ICBC Batch Copies" sub-folder allows you to print the stamped agent copy.
+Inside this folder, the “ICBC Batch Copies” subfolder contains the stamped agent copy for batching.

 ## Bonus